twilson63/datafi-dynamic-atomic-nfts/README.md

 ### Levelset

-In this project we have two folders: `nft` and `warp`
+In this project, we have two folders: `nft` and `warp`

-The `nft` folder contains a svelte app that compiles down to a single html file and holds our digital asset.
+The `nft` folder contains a svelte app that compiles to a single HTML file and holds our digital asset.
 The `warp` file contains our scripts to mint our Atomic NFT.

-Currently the project is configured to mint just the `svg` file that is located in the `nft/dist` folder.
+Currently, the project is configured to mint just the `svg` file in the `nft/dist` folder.
+In this workshop, we will modify the warp contract's deployment to deploy data of a permaweb app.

 ---

 ### Modify `mint.js` to mint the html file

+In our `mint.js` file, we will change the `data` input from a `svg` file to a `path.manifest.json` file.
+The `path.manifest.json` file will consist of two paths, `index.html` and `winston.svg`.
+The `index` path will point to `index.html`.
+So we need to modify the `mint.js` file to post the `index.html` and `winston.svg` files to Arweave, then change the `data` property in the `contract` transaction to be a `path.manifest.json` object.
+For more information about `path.manifest,` check out the schema here: https://github.com/ArweaveTeam/arweave/blob/master/doc/path-manifest-schema.md

 warp/mint.js